Barclay (cigarette)

-Barclay was an American brand of cigarettes manufactured by R. J. Reynolds Tobacco Company in the U.S. and by British American Tobacco outside of the U.S.
+Barclay was an American brand of cigarettes manufactured by R. J. Reynolds Tobacco Company in the United States and by British American Tobacco outside of the United States.

 First introduced in 1966, the brand was discontinued in 2006.

 Advertising

 Brown & Williamson made various magazine and print adverts to promote the Barclay brand since its launch in 1980.
-The ads showed a man with a classy tuxedo suit with a Barclay cigarette in his mouth with the slogan "The pleasure is back" underneath.
-The slogan "99% tar free" was also present, but eventually had to be removed, as the FTC determined that this is not accurate when a human smokes the cigarette, as opposed to the FTC's test equipment.
+The ads showed a man in a tuxedo suit with a Barclay cigarette in his mouth with the slogan "The pleasure is back" underneath.
+The slogan "99% tar free" was also present, but eventually had to be removed as the FTC determined it to be inaccurate.
+This was because when the cigarette was smoked by a person the result was different from the FTC's testing equipment.

 Sponsorship

 Formula 1

 Barclay sponsored various Formula 1 teams in the 1980s and 1990s.